Conformal Prediction for Long-Tailed Classification: Methods

-In Appendix~\ref{sec:fuzzy_APPENDIX}, we consider an alternative way of instantiating the interpolation idea used by $\interp$.
-We propose a method called $\fuzzy$ Classwise CP that interpolates by computing weighted quantiles using class-dependent weights determined by some notion of class similarity.
+In Appendix~\ref{sec:fuzzy_APPENDIX}, we consider an alternative way of instantiating the interpolation idea used by $\interp$ via a method we call $\fuzzy$ Classwise CP, which interpolates by computing weighted quantiles using class-dependent weights determined by some notion of class similarity.